sbd-community/handbook/docs/implementation/build-phase/secure-configuration.md

 -   **Prevents Simple Mistakes:** A hardened configuration prevents simple but critical mistakes, like leaving a debug port open on a production device, which could give an attacker complete control.

 Shipping a product in its most secure state by default is the most effective way to protect your customers and comply with the law.
 Any insecure setting should require a deliberate, informed action by the user to enable.

-### 1.3.
-What is Secure Configuration?

-Secure configuration is the practical implementation of the **principle of least privilege**.
-It is a systematic process to ensure a product only has the permissions, features, and network exposure that are absolutely essential for its core functionality.

-This involves reviewing every potential entry point for an attacker—both physical and digital—and disabling or restricting everything that is not critical for the product's intended use.

 ## 2. Key Hardening Practices